dcurrigan/sql-challenge/README.md

 ![SQL](EmployeeSQL/Output/question_8.png)

 **Question 9:** Create a histogram to visualize the most common salary ranges for employees.
-There is a skewed distribution of salaries with most employees earning salaries earning on salaries on the lower end of the scale

 ![SQL](EmployeeSQL/Output/salary_histogram.png)
+There is a skewed distribution of salaries with most employees earning on salaries on the lower end of the scale

 **Question 10:** Create a bar chart of average salary by title.

 ![SQL](EmployeeSQL/Output/salary_query.png)

 ![SQL](EmployeeSQL/Output/avg_salary_title.png)